home > departments > utilities > water filtration plant

-WATER FILTRATION PLANT
+WATER FILTRATION PLANT & METER READING

 The Town of Wilkesboro Water Filtration Plant utilizes a conventional type treatment process with eight dual-media gravity filters.
 The plant has the capacity to treat 10 million gallons per day and gets its source water from the Yadkin River.
 The original plant was constructed in 1964 and has been expanded and upgraded over the years and is now a modern water treatment facility including a certified laboratory.
-Water quality is top priority for the town’s eight (8) state-certified water treatment specialists, who operate the plant around the clock.
+Water quality is the top priority for the town’s eight (8) state-certified water treatment specialists, who operate the plant around the clock.

 The town’s water system has never been in violation of any EPA standard and has met all water quality parameters.
 Water from the plant serves not only Wilkesboro but also the surrounding community water systems of Broadway, Moravian Falls, and West Wilkes.